msantos/verx/README.md

 ### SUSPENDING AND RESUMING A DOMAIN

-This example is the Erlang equivalent of a Python script to manipulate a running domain.
-The example is taken from:
+This example provides the Erlang equivalent of a Python script to manipulate a running domain.
+The example was taken from:

 <http://www.ibm.com/developerworks/linux/library/l-libvirt/>